MarionosIntern/-MA---Team-9/CentricMarketPlace_ReqsTestPlan.md

 2. C1 exits.

 #### 7. Provider - Reply to reviews & MOdify Profile:
-1. Seller P1 logs in and reads their review on product S1 and replies with "I'm glad you enjoyed".
+1. Seller P1 logs in and reads their review on product S1 and replies with "Thanks".
 2. P1 modifies their profile.
 P1 exits.